JackStelling/BiasMitigation/LNTL/README.md

     - *preprocess_cityscapes.ipynb*
     - *preprocess_SYNTHIA.ipynb*

-    these files **ONLY NEED TO BE RAN ONCE** they add all preprocessing neccessary for both cityscapes and SYNTHIA more information can be found in the 'utils' folder README.
-These scripts take approx 6hours heach to run on the environemnt specified above.
+    these files **ONLY NEED TO BE RAN ONCE** they add all preprocessing necessary for both cityscapes and SYNTHIA more information can be found in the 'utils' folder README.
+These scripts take approx. 6 hours each to run on the environment specified above.

 ### 5.3 Training

 - Open *main.ipynb* the file contains many flags to set up the different experiments mentioned in the main project report.
 Examples:
-    - To train a baseline Deeplab model without the Learning Not To Learn Scheme with Cityscapes colour training images use the following options whilst keeping all other at default:
+    - To train a baseline DeepLabV3 model without the Learning Not To Learn Scheme with Cityscapes colour training images use the following options whilst keeping all other at default:
         ```python
         exp_name = Exp1_Stage1 # <--- We MUST change this at each experiment to avoid saving over files
         train_baseline = True